alexander0038/TDP-Robocup-Tux_3/software/Strategy.md

    - The robot searches for the goal, using the Pixy camera.

 4. **TURN_TO_ENEMY_GOAL**
-   - When the robot detects the goal, it turns towards it.
+   - When the robot detects the goal: turn towards it.

 5. **DRIVE_TOWARDS_GOAL**
    - If the robot is turned directly to the goal, it drives forward.